-Herbicide applications include cut stump and low volume foliar.
+Herbicide application include cut stump, basal and low volume foliar.
 Herbicides are applied as mixtures consisting of the herbicide formulation(s), adjuvants, carriers and additives.
-Herbicide materials and mix rates are detailed in Section 7 of this YOP and associated notices to municipal officials and newspaper notices.
+The timing of herbicide applications, materials and mix rates will be detailed in the Company's Yearly Operational Plan (YOP) and associated notices to municipal officials and newspaper notices.
 The Company will only use herbicides and mixes consistent with the Sensitive Area Materials List published by the Massachusetts Department of Agricultural Resources (DAR).
-The Company System Arborist will further specify to the contractor, the particular materials and mixture rates for individual rights-of-way according to conditions and timing of the treatments.
-Treatment crews will not deviate from the Company's specification without the approval of the Manager- Forestry Operations.
+The Company Forestry Operations Manager will further specify to the contractor the particular materials and mixture rates for individual rights-of-way according to conditions and timing of the treatments.
+Treatment crews will not deviate from the Company's specification without the approval of the Forestry Operations Manager.

 Each herbicide has varying degrees of efficacy on vegetation.
 Seasonal variations in rainfall and date of application also effect efficacy.
 No herbicide is equally effective on all species and certain herbicides are more effective on some species than others.
-The Company selects the herbicide or combination of herbicides in conjunction with the appropriate treatment method to obtain the most effective control of the in-compatible vegetation and density on each right-of-way.
+The Company selects the herbicide or combination of herbicides in conjunction with the appropriate treatment method to obtain the most effective control of the incompatible vegetation and density on each right-of-way.

 Each herbicide and method of application has distinctive results with respect to "brownout" and timing of plant necrosis and environmental characteristics.
 Environmental characteristics such as rate of biodegradation and mobility in the soil are important to consider when prescribing their use.
 Some herbicide formulations are labeled for use in wetlands, others are not.
-The selection of herbicide or herbicide mixtures and the appropriate application method is made with consideration given to the visual and environmental sensitivity of a right-of-way or site within a right-of-way.
+The selection of herbicide or herbicide mixtures and the appropriate application method is made with equal consideration given to the visual and environmental sensitivity of a right-of-way or site within a right- of-way.